 How to End an Email Message With Closing Examples

-When you are sending employment or business-related email messages, it's important to end your letter in a professional manner, just as you would a regular business letter.
-That means including a closing and an email signature with your contact information.
+When you are sending employment- or business-related email messages, it's important to end your letter in a professional manner, just as you would a regular business letter.
+That means including an appropriate closing and an email signature with your contact information, so it's easy for the recipient to get in touch with you.

 Here are some sample email message closings, as well as some advice on which closing to choose, how to format your closing, and the best way to end an email.